kreipikc/fastAPI-book-async/README.md

 ## What kind of project is this?
-This is an API with 17 endpoints.
-Realistic AAA (Authentication Authorization and Accounting) server and implemented JWT.
+This is an API with 19 endpoints.
+Realistic AAA (Authentication Authorization and Accounting) server.

 ## What technologies have I used?
 - Python